karkirowle/karkirowle.github.io/_pages/topics/iwae.md

+The aim of this article are the following:

+- revisit VAE,
-The aim of this talk is the following: revisit VAE, obtain a probabilistic understanding of VAEs (“Bayesian”), build intuition on what importance sampling is, descibe how IWAE builds on both to alleviate limitations of VAE.
+- obtain a probabilistic understanding of VAEs (“Bayesian”),
+- build intuition on what importance sampling is,
+- descibe how IWAE builds on both to alleviate limitations of VAE.

 Neural network compresses the data to a lower dimensional probability density function in order to learn about structure.